suite22/blog/_posts/2022-10-11-oregonian-charter-reform-response.md

 <footer>Editorial endorsement November 2022: Vote ‘no’ on mega-measure to overhaul Portland city government<cite><a href="https://www.oregonlive.com/opinion/2022/10/editorial-endorsement-november-2022-vote-no-on-mega-measure-to-overhaul-portland-city-government.html">https://www.oregonlive.com/opinion/2022/10/editorial-endorsement-november-2022-vote-no-on-mega-measure-to-overhaul-portland-city-government.html</a></cite></footer>
 </blockquote><script src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

 Great!
-This is exactly why we have a process for a citizen led commission to propose changes to the city charter every decade.
+This is exactly why we have a process for a [citizen-led commission to propose changes to the city charter every decade](https://www.portland.gov/omf/charter-review-commission).

-For the remainder of the editorial the board swerves around using phrases like "mega-measure" and "rank-choice voting" (why is RCV always in quotes in the article?
-It's like they're holding it out at arms length and plugging their nose) and falls into the weeds of technical details that I think they have misstated and misunderstood - all while claiming the commission is the confused group.
+For the remainder of the editorial the board swerves around using phrases like "mega-measure" and "rank-choice voting" (why is [RCV](https://fairvote.org/our-reforms/ranked-choice-voting/) always in quotes in the article?
+It's like they're holding it out at arms length and plugging their nose.) and falls into the weeds of technical details that I think they have misstated and misunderstood - all while claiming the commission is the confused group.

 # Unique